pankajshakya627/Sentence_Semantic_Similarity/README.md

 The model is developed in Python, utilizing the powerful sentence-transformers library.
 It is capable of converting text into embeddings and uses cosine similarity to evaluate the degree of similarity between texts.

 #### Part B: Deployment on GCP
-eployment of the model as a server API on GCP using Flask
+Deployment of the model as a server API on GCP using Flask